jon6fingrs/immich-dl/README.md

 # Immich Downloader

 Immich Downloader is a flexible script to download images from an Immich server.
 It allows users to specify configurations via YAML, environment variables, or command-line arguments.
 The script supports validation, safety checks, and can be run on bare metal or as a Docker container.
+You likely need to set up someway to schedule this.

 ---